 The flood risk assessment method is based on analysis of NFIP data on repetitive flood loss properties.
 The NFIP defines repetitive loss (RL) properties as those that have received at least two NFIP insurance payments of more than \$1,000 each in any rolling ten-year period.
 As of February 2014, Union County had 707 such properties based on a query of the FEMA BureauNet NFIP interface.
 Of this total, five (5) were located within Berkeley Heights; this comprises 0.7% of the County total.
-Table X-X provides a comparison of the residential repetitive loss claims for Union County and The Township of Berkeley
+Table 1-5 provides a comparison of the residential repetitive loss claims for Union County and The Township of Berkeley Heights.

-Heights.
 The tables below include the number of repetitive loss properties, building and contents damages, the total number of claims, and the average claim amounts.
 The Township of Berkeley Heights has properties, and the total of claims on them is relatively small, as shown in Table 1-5.
-These properties are also shown in Figure 1-3.